-If you give the implants the proper care, dental implants are considered a permanent solution that may last for many years or even for life compared with dentures that typically last for about five to seven years.
+Suppose you give the implants the proper care.
+In that case, dental implants are considered a permanent solution that may last for many years or even for life compared with dentures, which typically last for about five to seven years.

 One of the process’s benefits is that it positively affects your remaining natural teeth.
 Implants help hold your teeth in position; furthermore, there is no need to modify or grind down healthy teeth to support a denture or bridge.

-Damaged or missing teeth can prohibit you from enjoying the foods you love or from an entire category of food, lıke hard or crunchy foods.
+Damaged or missing teeth can prohibit you from enjoying the foods you love or from an entire category of food, like hard or crunchy foods.
 Dental implants restore proper chewing strength.

 In many cases, damaged or missing teeth can affect speech comfortably.
 As we know, teeth are distinct characteristics of many sounds that form spoken language.
 By restoring teeth to a more natural structure, it is possible to speak more clearly.

 While dental implant surgery complications are rare, the gums can get infected after inserting the implants.
 In the most extreme cases, teeth implant complications can cause periodontal disease, leading to bone loss.